ColorfullMadness/currency-converter/README.md

 ## Usage

 To use this application, you'll need Rust installed.
-Once you have Rust set up, you can run the application with `cargo run`.
+Once you have Rust set up, you can build the application with `cargo run`.
 The application supports the following flags:

 - `--list`: Lists all available currencies.
 - `--from <CURRENCY_CODE>`: Specifies the source currency code.